Last Updated on

 Well, let’s start with Google’s 3-second rule: “Make sure they [web pages] load fast, for your users.
 I aim for less than 2-3 secs.”
 Google Webmaster Trends Analyst John Mueller (2016)

 Be warned: this isn’t just some throwaway tweet.
-In a widely quoted 2017 industry benchmarks Google report, updated in 2018, Google declared their best practice for page speed – in bright, unmissable yellow we might add – as being under 3 seconds:
+In a widely quoted 2017 industry benchmarks Google report, updated in 2018, Google declared their best practice for page speed load time – in bright, unmissable yellow we might add – as being under 3 seconds:

 They then went on to outline the increases in probability of bounce as page load time increases as follows: